tomazy/xcell-slides/slides.md

 ???

-Long time ago (in the 20th century) I was hired to port a MS DOS accounting software to Windows 98.
+In my first job we were porting a MS DOS accounting application to Windows 98.

 One of the assignments was to create interactive, WYSIWYG forms for tax return purposes.